5jt/dyalog-cookbook/manuscript/13 Windows Services.md

 We have test cases that ensure that the "business logic" of `MyApp` works just fine.
 What we also need are tests that make sure that it runs fine as a Service as well.

 Since the two test scenarios are only loosely related we want to keep those tests separate.
 It is easy to see way: testing the Service means assembling all the needed stuff, installing the Service, carrying out the tests and finally un-installing the tests and cleaning up.

-We don't want to execute this unless we really have to.
+We don't want to execute all this unless we really have to.

 We start be creating a new script `TestsForServices` which we save alongside the other scrips in `v13/`: